Advanced search

 Sodium

-154 mmol/l
+154 mmol/L

 Chloride

-154 mmol/l
+154 mmol/L

-For excipients see section 6.1.
+For the full list of excipients see section 6.1.

 3. Pharmaceutical form